Room: King Willem Alexander

 Session Description

-This Session deals with biomethane potentials from different regions and feedstocks, and technological optimisations.
+This oral session deals with biomethane potentials from different regions and feedstocks, and technological optimisations.

 Chair